751.33 Concrete Semi Deep Abutments

 Use an equivalent fluid pressure of 45 pcf.

-Include a collision impact load applied to the barrier curb transferred to the wing.
+Include a collision impact load applied to the barrier or railing transferred to the wing.

 Assume LL surcharge lateral load of 90 pcf.